inside.ewu.edu

 Pre-requisites: permission of instructor.

-This variable topic course will provide students with a cross cultural experience in which they will learn about another culture, social development and various ideologies of social welfare.
-Students will learn about social development strategies intended to address specific social problems and social justice issues.
+This variable topic course provides students with a cross cultural experience in which they learn about another culture, social development, and various ideologies of social welfare.
+Students learn about social development strategies intended to address specific social problems and social justice issues.

 SOWK 425.
 FAMILY VIOLENCE.
 4 Credits.